Walking

 1) The buses run approximately every half hour.
 On Fridays between the hours 5pm and 2am and on Saturdays between the hours 9:30am and 6pm.

-2) Real-time information and schedules in English can be found at the BuSofash website as well as at the following transportation apps: "Moovit," "efoBus," "Bus Nearby."
+2) Real-time information and schedules in English can be found at the Basofash Website as well as at the following transportation apps: "Moovit," "efoBus," "Bus Nearby."
 Please note: electronic signs at bus stations don't present bus hours.

 3) The buses and relevant stations are branded accordingly and feature dedicated maps.